 Put squash, water, salt and pepper into a large pot.
 Sautee peppers with cloves by pushing them halfway into the flesh, then add peppers to pot, cover and bring to a boil.
 Reduce heat to medium low, cover and simmer until squash is very tender, 15 to 20 minutes.
 Transfer peppers to a small bowl and set aside.

 Working in batches, purée remaining contents of pot in a blender or food processor until smooth, taking care as it will be very hot.
 Return pureed squash mixture to the pot along with peppers.
-Add carrots, turnips, cabbage, nutmeg, lemon juice, salt, pepper, Spell On You Seasoning, then cover and bring to a boil.
+Add carrots, turnips, cabbage, nutmeg, lemon juice, salt, pepper, Spell on You Seasoning, then cover and bring to a boil.
 Reduce heat to medium low and simmer for 10 minutes.
 Stir in parsley and olive oil, cover again and simmer gently, about 10 minutes more.
 Because the texture of squash and pumpkins can vary, thin the finished soup with a bit more water, if desired.

 Pro Tip: You can serve with a large scoop of brown rice in the middle if desired!